The art of leadership: finding the best leadership style

 - Emphasizes a relationship of partnership and trust between manager and employee.

 Charismatic managers impress with their personality and charisma.
 As a result, they inspire their employees and motivate them to give their best.
-The employees trust the manager and there is a great sense of togetherness within the workforce, as all employees are working towards the same goal.
+Employees trust the manager, and there's a strong sense of cohesion within the workforce, as everyone works towards the same goal.
 However, the charismatic leadership style cannot be consciously chosen or learned.
-You either have the necessary charisma by nature or you don’t.
+You either naturally have the necessary charisma, or you don't.

 Practical application: